Decision Trees: How They Work and Practical Examples

 What are the main components of a decision tree?

 A decision tree has several key parts.
 The root node is the starting point.
 Internal nodes make decisions based on attribute values.
-Leaf nodes are the end points with predictions.
-Branches connect nodes, showing the decision paths.
+Leaf nodes are the endpoints with predictions.
+There are connected nodes, showing the decision paths.

 What is the difference between classification and regression trees?

-Classification trees predict categorical variables, like "yes" or "no".
-Regression trees predict continuous variables, such as salary or temperature.
+Classification trees predict categorical variables, like "yes" or "no", while regression trees predict continuous variables like salary or temperature.

 What are the advantages of using decision trees?